Fires kill more people in the United States every year than all natural disasters combined.*

-80% of all fire deaths occur in the home.
-The single most effective way to prevent fire-related deaths is the installation of residential fire sprinklers.
-Combined with smoke alarms, they cut the risk of dying in a home fire by 82% compared to having neither.
+Almost 80% of all fire-related deaths occur in the home.
+The single most effective way to prevent fire-related deaths is the installation of a residential fire sprinkler system.
+Combined with smoke alarms, a fire sprinkler system can cut the risk of dying in a home fire by 82% compared to having neither.

 Through the use of trade-ups, developers and builders can achieve reduced construction costs while providing higher value homes for their customers.
-In the event of a home fire, homeowners can expect financial losses 90% lower than those that occur from fires in unsprinklered homes.
+In the event of a home fire, homeowners can expect their financial losses to be 90% lower than those that occur from fires in homes without fire sprinklers.
 Communities can deploy emergency services resources more effectively by reducing the burden caused by home fires.

 Installing both smoke alarms and a fire sprinkler system reduces the risk of death in a home fire by 82%, relative to having neither.*